psy-loophs/TG-FORWARD/README.md

 ⦁ API_HASH → The secret hash from the same place.

-⦁ Session name → Any name you like (e.g., mention_bot).
+⦁ Session name → Any name you like (e.g., forward_bot).

 ⚡ During the first login, you will also provide: